arx-research/ers-docs/pages/overview/concepts/chip-resolution.md

 # Understanding Chip Resolution

 ## Problem and Purpose
-A core feature of ERS is that all chips should be able to resolve to a service, whether IPFS based app or a standard web app.
+A core feature of ERS is that all chips resolve to a service through a special type of record called a `redirectUri`.
+This resolution can range from redirecting to a hosted web app to loading to a decentralized IPFS dapp.
 In order to reliably resolve we need to be able to:
 1. Verify the chip has been correctly enrolled in ERS
 2. Be able to return a service address for the chip

-Step 2 is relatively easy, since an service address is a small amount of data it can be stored on-chain and managed through our ServiceRegistry.
+Step 2 is relatively easy, since an service address is a small amount of data it can be stored onchain and managed through our ServiceRegistry.
 Step 1 however presents some challenges due to the amount of data required to be able to prove a chip has been validly enrolled in ERS.
 In order to validate enrollment in ERS we must provide the following information:
 - Project Merkle leaf data
     - Merkle leaf index
     - chipId